unfoldingWord/wordMAP/README.md

 ];

 // keyed by n-grams in the primary text.
-// These are the number of occurrences an n-gram occurs in the text primaryNgramFrequencyIndex = {
+// These are the number of times an n-gram occurs in the primary text. primaryNgramFrequencyIndex = {
   "a": 5,
   "b": 2,